ControlledChaos/controlled-chaos-plugin/README.md

 The plugin comes with several admin pages for site administration and one demo admin page that can be used to include instructional information for clients, author credits adn upsells, whatever fills your project's needs.
 Demo contextual help tabs are included with the demo admin page.

-One main page for website settings uses the Advanced Custom Fields options page method, if ACF Pro or ACF free plus the Options Page addon are active, otherwise it uses the default WordPress method.
+One main page for website settings uses the Advanced Custom Fields options page method, if ACF Pro or ACF free plus the Options Page addon are active, otherwise it uses the default method.
 This site settings page can be extended with new tabbed content by adding it directly to your new version of this plugin, by implementing an addon plugin ([starter addon here](https://github.com/ControlledChaos/controlled-chaos-addon)), or by using Advanced Custom Fields Pro.

 ### Sample Custom Post Type and Taxonomy